UV/IR Mixing, Causal Diamonds and the Electroweak Hierarchy Problem

 The electroweak hierarchy problem is based on the observation that the contribution of Standard Model field one-loop corrections to the Higgs mass is quadratically divergent,

-where $\Lambda$ denotes the ultraviolet (UV) cutoff up to which the Standard Model is assumed to be valid (for a recent review see e.g. \cite{Craig:2022uua}).
+where $\Lambda$ denotes the ultraviolet (UV) cutoff up to which the Standard Model is assumed to be valid (for recent reviews see e.g. \cite{Craig:2022uua,Koren:2020pio}).
 If the Standard Model is understood as an effective field theory (EFT) valid up to e.g. the Planck scale, $\Lambda \sim M_{Pl}$, this estimate implies that the Higgs particle should either have a mass expected to be of the order of the Planck scale, or that finetuned cancellations among the various quantum corrections at different energy scales are extremely effective at conspiring to keep the Higgs mass light.
 Another way to think about this finetuning problem is the breakdown of naturalness, i.e. the feature that EFTs can be formulated in terms of local operators involving only light degrees of freedom (dofs), while the details of physics at high energy scales aren't correlated with the dynamics at large distances (the infrared or IR) and can be summarized into a finite number of parameters.

-Traditional approaches to address the electroweak hierarchy or finetuning problem typically involve new physics beyond the Standard Model at the TeV scale, that either would allow for a natural cancellation among the quantum corrections to the Higgs mass such as Supersymmetry, or lower the cutoff scale, such as Technicolor, Compositeness or Large Extra Dimensions.
+Traditional approaches to address the electroweak hierarchy or fine tuning problem typically involve new physics beyond the Standard Model (BSM) at the TeV scale, that either would allow for a natural cancellation among the quantum corrections to the Higgs mass such as Supersymmetry, or lower the cutoff scale, such as Technicolor, Compositeness or Large Extra Dimensions.
+As yet no new physics beyond the Higgs particle has been found at the Large Hadron Collider, this gives rise to tight constraints on new particles and interactions in BSM theories, causing these theories to become increasingly fine tuned.